botand/Herbarium-embedded/README.md

 ### Run the code

 First you will need to declare the environment variable `CONFIG_YAML_FILE`, which redirect to the `config.yaml` file.
-The file given in this repository is **NOT FOR PRODUCTION USE**.
 So to start the code, execute the following:

 ```shell
 sudo su